audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Step 5: Set Up Travis CI
 ------------------------

-`Travis CI org`_ [*] is a continuous integration tool used to prevent integration problems.
+`Travis CI org`_ [*]_ is a continuous integration tool used to prevent integration problems.
 Every commit to the master branch will trigger automated builds of the application.

 Login using your Github credentials.
+It may take a few minutes for Travis CI to load up a list of all your GitHub repos.
+They will be listed with boxes to the left of the repo name, where the boxes have an ``X`` in them, meaning it is not connected to Travis CI.

-Add the public repo to your Travis CI account by clicking the switch "on" in the list of GitHub repos.
+Add the public repo to your Travis CI account by clicking the ``X`` to switch it "on" in the box next to the ``mypackage`` repo.

 Go to your terminal and run the script ``travis_pypi_setup.py``.
 It will: